Web Analytics

 uint16_t reg[RCNT] = {0};

-An instruction is like a command we give to the VM.
+An instruction is essentially a command issued to the Virtual Machine.

-Through instructions, we ask the VM to perform a simple (and granular) task for us: read a char from the keyboard, add two numbers, perform a binary AND on a register, etc.
+Through these instructions, we direct the VM to perform specific, granular tasks: reading a character from the keyboard, adding two numbers, performing a bitwise AND on a register, and so on.

-Instructions have the same word size as the memory, 16 bits.
-This is a natural decision; after all, we keep instructions loaded inside the Main Memory.
-So, from the C language perspective, instructions are uint16_t unsigned integers.
+Instructions share the same word size as the memory: 16 bits.
+This is a logical design choice since instructions are stored directly within the Main Memory.
+Therefore, from a C perspective, instructions are represented as uint16_t unsigned integers.

-Our VM supports only a limited set of instructions: 16 (actually 14, because two LC-3 instructions didn’t make any sense to implement).
+Our VM supports a compact set of 16 instructions (technically 14, as two LC-3 instructions were redundant for this implementation).

 #define OPC(i) ((i)>>12)

-A nice trick we can perform in C (from a data modeling perspective) is to save all possible instructions (and their associated C functions) in an array.
-The index will represent the actual OpCode (after all, OpCodes are numbers from 0 to 15), and the value will be a pointer to the corresponding C function.
+A powerful trick for organizing our VM is to store all possible instructions and their associated C functions in an array.
+The array index represents the OpCode (0 to 15), and the value is a pointer to the corresponding C function.

 typedef void (*op_ex_f)(uint16_t instruction);